About the course

-Applicants are advised to visit the Department of Pharmacology website to obtain further information on training relevant for the course.
+Applicants are advised to visit the Department of Pharmacology website to obtain further information on current research themes.

 The allocation of graduate supervision for this course, either within the Department of Pharmacology or other University departments, is the responsibility of the Department of Pharmacology and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Project supervisors may be found outside the Department of Pharmacology subject to approval from the department.
 Students are expected to meet their supervisors on a weekly basis during their research project.

 In the case of students who require specific help to adjust to an academic programme or to a new range of skills, the Course Director will work with them to ensure that they have additional support.

 The short quantitative course, which takes place at the start of the second term, will be examined in a three-hour written paper.

 At the end of the third term, students submit their dissertation and produce a poster presenting their research project.
 The latter forms the basis for a final oral examination.

 In the past three years, of the students who graduated from the course, around 60% pursued further postgraduate studies (PhD, MD/PhD and MBA) and 25% found employment in research positions either in academia or industry shortly after graduation.
 The remainder embarked in careers in medical communications (10%) and in consultancy (10%).
 A minority chose careers in other sectors (5%), e.g. medical sales, patent lawyers and regulatory affairs.

 Changes to this course and your supervision